 On January 4, 2013, we obtained a 49% interest in Medallion.
 Medallion was formed on October 31, 2012 for the purpose of developing midstream solutions and providing midstream infrastructure to bring discovered oil and natural gas to market in the Permian-China Grove area.
 The development and operations of Medallion are divided into three phases.
 Phase I is expected to include the construction of all facilities necessary to gather, process and deliver production from certain of our wells and to provide a foundation for additional phases of construction for oil and natural gas produced by us and other third parties.
 Phase I is mandatory and expected to require a maximum capital contribution of \$8.0 million, to be contributed according to each interest-holder's sharing ratio.
 As of November 6, 2013, we have contributed \$3.3 million of our \$3.9 million mandatory Phase I commitment.
 Phase II consists of construction of additional pipeline as required, a 20 MMcf per day refrigerated Joule-Thompson plant and an oil terminal to receive and store oil from the oil gathering system for delivery to the downstream crude oil market.
 If we elect to proceed, Phase II is expected to require a maximum capital contribution of \$25.0 million, to be contributed according to each interest-holder's sharing ratio.
-Phase III, if we elect to proceed, includes an optional additional expansion of the gathering system and the installation of a 40 MMcf per day plant, to bring processing capacity to 60 MMcf per day.
+No be contributed according to each interest-holder's sharing ratio.
+The development and an other installation of a 40 MMcf per day plant, to bring processing capacity to 60 MMcf per day.